-INTERIM REPORT ON THE ACTIVITY OF FIRST INVESTMENT BANK AD as at 31 March 2016 prepared under Art.
+INTERIM REPORT ON THE ACTIVITY OF FIRST INVESTMENT BANK AD as at 31 March 2017 prepared under Art.
 1000, para.
-4(2) of the Public Offering of Securities Act (POSA) and Art.
+4(2) with relation to Art.
+1000, Para.
+7 of the Public Offering of Securities Act (POSA) and Art.
 33, para.
-1(2) and (6) and para.
-3 of Ordinance No 2 of the Financial Supervision Commission (FSC) on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information by the public companies and the other issuers of securities
+1(2) and (7) and para.
+3 of Ordinance No 2 of the Financial Supervision Commission (FSC) on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information

-(non-consolidated)
+(stand-alone)

-In the first quarter of 2016 First Investment Bank AD (Fibank, the Bank) continued its successful development as an innovative, stable and reliable bank institution.
+In the first quarter of 2017 First Investment Bank AD (Fibank, the Bank) continued its successful development as an innovative, stable and reliable bank institution.

-Highlights in the activity of Fibank in the first quarter of 2016:
+Highlights in the activity of Fibank as at 31 March 2017: